aten040791/RADAR-Base-Docker-2.0/dcompose-stack/Dashboard ECG/README.md

 2. Run command `npm install`
 3. Copy `.env.template` to `.env`
 4. Modify params inside `.env` to match with Postgresql
+5. Create folder `storage` in the same level with ECG Backend

 ## Start ECGFrontend
 1. Go to folder `ECG Frontend`